NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 ##  push

 > [!Note]
-> We recommend using NuGet.exe v4.1.0 or above to push packages.
+> To push packages, you would need to use the [latest NuGet.exe clients](https://www.nuget.org/downloads) (v4.3.0 or above)

 Pushes a package to a package source and publishes it.